alverena/documentation/user_guide/customer_management/common_features_accounts.rst

 Accounts View Page
 ^^^^^^^^^^^^^^^^^^

-The :ref:`View page <user-guide-ui-components-view-pages>` consists of several sections, namely:
+The :ref:`view page <user-guide-ui-components-view-pages>` consists of several sections, namely:

 - **Page Header**: date of the account creation and its latest update, as well as its :term:`lifetime sales value <Lifetime Sales Value>`.